 Underpinning the tool are two essential components.

 Firstly, a comprehensive property-level database for England that contains information about the price of a property, as well as its size, type and characteristics of its location (such as travel time to jobs, noise exposure and risk of flooding).
 The database combines a wide variety of publicly available data sources, and some restricted licence data.
-A document containing details of the data used can be found at the bottom of this page.
-A subset of the database (containing only publicly available data) is available on request, as well as guidance on obtaining access to the restricted access data sources, and computer code that can be used to clean and match in these data sources.
+Available at the bottom of this page are a document containing details of the data used, a subset of the database (containing only publicly available data), guidance on obtaining access to the restricted access data sources, and computer code that can be used to clean and match in these data sources.

 Secondly, using this data we have produced a set of econometric results that relate property characteristics to price.
 These results are the basis for the predictions made in the tool.
 More information about our econometric approach and results will be available soon in our final report.